 Trekyllisheidin is a unique ultra-event, taking place annually in August in one of the most remote and exotic regions in north-western Iceland, known for its hospitality.
 The route takes you through a harsh mountain environment of weathered stones, small lakes, and rivers, but in between you can enjoy scenic views down to the fjords beneath.
 You might even see the mountain ridge Drangaskörð in the far north, i.e., if you are lucky with the weather.
 The trail is technical, but there are no steep hills or cliffs you can fall off, except if you get lost (which is highly unlikely).

 Trekyllisheidin Ultra 48 km

-Trekyllisheidin Ultra (48K) is the longest version of Trekyllisheidin, starting in one of the two most remote and isolated communities in Iceland, Árneshreppur, inhabited by only 42 people according to the latest records.
-You might travel up there by yourself, but otherwise just take the bus, provided be the organizers.
+Trekyllisheidin Ultra (48K) is the longest version of Trekyllisheidin, starting in one of the most remote and isolated communities in Iceland, Árneshreppur, inhabited by only 47 people according to the latest records.
+You might travel up there by yourself, but otherwise just take the bus, provided by the organizers.

 Trekyllisheidin ultra (48K) gives 2 ITRA-points and 2 mountain-points.
-It has also been accepted as an UTMB qualifying race.
+It is also an UTMB Index Race in the 50K category.